‘Raptor Salad’ For Lunch! US F-22 Raptor Outgunned, Outmaneuvered By German Eurofighter Typhoon?

 As for the German Eurofighters, they were allowed to fly not only without fuel tanks but also without any kind of external munitions on them.
 This offered the German fighters much better maneuverability, and while it is possible for the Typhoon in real life to be left without any munition, but not always.
 The dogfight was tipped in favor of German Eurofighters from the onset.

 “There were two mornings where we flew against them 1v1.
 We pulled off all the tanks to get the most alpha [angle of attack]; the Eurofighter is an animal with no tanks,” Germany’s Maj.
-Marc Gruene, one of the pilots that participated in the drills, explained.
+Marc Gruene, one of the pilots who participated in the drills, explained.

 Gruene also noted that the F-22’s thrust-vector control (TVC) impeded its performance instead of helping it when engaging with the Typhoon in close quarters.